keithgg-carebit/submodule/README.md

 ### Template Scripts

 Having installed submodule as a dev dependency in your project, you now have access to some template modification scripts which update existing jsdoc templates by re-rendering the module section of the nav in the generated documentation into a nested tree structure reflective of how the modules appear in the src directory.
+The bundled file for a given template will be at `dist/submodule-<template-name>.min.js` or browse [dist directory here](https://github.com/blameitonyourisp/submodule/tree/master/dist) on github.
 Please see the following list for currently supported jsdoc templates and instructions on how to configure each one:

 - [Docdash](#docdash)